What Is Convertible Life Insurance?

 Examine and approve the new policy

-After your application is approved, examine the new policy and its premiums.
-Accept the policy to finalize the conversion if all aspects align with your expectations.
+After your application is approved, review the new policy and its premiums.
+Accept the policy to finalize the conversion if everything looks good.

 Partial Conversion of Life Insurance

-Partial conversion is a flexible feature within convertible term life insurance policies.
-This approach allows you to convert a portion of your term life policy into permanent coverage while maintaining some term insurance.
+Partial conversion lets you convert part of your term life policy to permanent coverage while keeping some term insurance.

-It offers a balanced solution for those who need both temporary and lifelong protection.
-For example, if you have a $500,000 term policy, you could convert $200,000 into permanent coverage while keeping $300,000 as term insurance.
+This gives you a balanced solution if you need both temporary and lifelong protection.
+For example, if you have a $500,000 term policy, you could convert $200,000 to permanent coverage while keeping $300,000 as term insurance.

-This flexibility ensures coverage continuity while adapting to changing financial responsibilities.
-But some insurance providers require a minimum conversion amount, while others may not allow partial conversions.
+You get coverage continuity while adapting to changing financial responsibilities.
+However, some insurance providers require a minimum conversion amount, while others may not allow partial conversions.

 vsDocuments icon